DavidBootle/IEEE_TigerQuest_Bot/README.md

 This will **prevent the program from taking any permanent actions**, such as updating the google sheet, sending emails, or accepting or rejecting members.
 In addition, the output log will contain more detailed information, similar to the `registration.log` file.
 Note that the console output will still log things like "email sent" and "accepted member", but the actual action will not be performed.

 Debug mode is intended to be used when testing and debugging logic in the program.
-Please make sure to test without debug mode to catch any bugs related to the webdriver, google sheets, or gmail APIs.
+Please make sure to test without debug mode when trying to catch any bugs related to the webdriver, google sheets, or gmail APIs, as these services may not be used fully in debug mode.